 12 Ways to Get the Most Out of Social Security

-The maximum payout at full retirement age is $2,663 a month in 2015.
+The maximum payout at full retirement age is $2,687 a month in 2017.
 But most financial planning experts recommend waiting even longer to start receiving benefits.
-For each year you hold off beyond 66 or 67 up to the maximum age of 70, the size of your monthly payment increases 8 percent.
+For each year you hold off beyond 66 or 67 up to the maximum age of 70, the size of your monthly payment increases.
+Those who waited until age 70 and retired in 2017 will see a maximum benefit of $3,538.
 Once the benefit stream starts flowing, regardless of your age, there is no turning back; you cannot change your mind.

 The decision to stop working is, of course, a very personal one.
 There are many factors to consider when assessing the right time to push "go" on Social Security, including the question with an unknowable answer: How long will you live?
 Although waiting longer to collect benefits increases the monthly payout, it may not make sense for you.
 If your health is poor, it may be more prudent to start receiving Social Security now.
 And if you find yourself in financial straits once you hit retirement age, collecting a smaller benefit for a longer period might be the wiser (and necessary) choice.

 You can keep your job after hitting age 62 and still collect Social Security, but there is a penalty for doing so.
 Until you reach full retirement age, the Social Security Administration (SSA) will deduct $1 from your benefit for every $2 you earn above $16,920.
 If you are working the year you reach full retirement age (66 or 67), SSA will deduct $1 for every $3 earned above $44,880 before your birth month.
 These deductions are temporary; when you stop working, the SSA will recalculate your benefit based on earnings and the benefits withheld.
 If you work beyond full retirement age, you can collect the full benefit regardless how much you earn.